-Expected outcomes: Report to charity detailing stakeholder perspectives on social inclusion of disabled children and young people with complex support needs that will inform service development; evidence synthesis and economic evaluation of shared social care.
+Expected outcomes: Report to charity detailing stakeholder perspectives on social inclusion of children and young people with complex disabilities that will inform service development; evidence synthesis and economic evaluation of shared social care.

-Additional Information: The successful applicant will have access to a supportive PhD training environment within the SoNM with additional academic input from SSESW.
-The student will undertake a minimum of three month's placement with the Mae Murray Foundation over the course of the PhD that will involve attendance at their headquarters in Larne and at events across Northern Ireland.
+Additional Information: The successful applicant will have access to a supportive PhD training environment within the SoNM with additional academic input from SSESW and the Centre for Evidence and Social Innovation.
+The student will undertake a minimum of three month's placement with the Mae Murray Foundation.
 This enhanced training experience will enable the student to engage directly with knowledge users and end beneficiaries of this project.
 The placement will provide opportunities for the student to engage with the community and voluntary sector and gain experience of different parts of the Mae Murray Foundation's operations.